 The shower and the toilet is separated in our room which is quite convenient.
 Both of these facilities are both updated and were quite clean but were still olden in style.
 We were given quality soaps and shampoos and a shower cap which we can take to our thermal baths.
 It is a prerequisite to enter the thermal baths with a shower cap and it is quite costly to buy it there.

-Normally a bathrobe is an accessory that we don’t tend to use in our hotel room but this time, it is exceptionally useful for the thermal baths.
+Normally a bathrobe is one of those bathroom suites accessory that we don’t tend to use in our hotel room but this time, it is exceptionally useful for the thermal baths.
 Hotel guests could wear the bath robes to the thermal baths.
 The robe is most appreciated when we went to the outside thermal bath on a cold day.
 A non-hotel guest even came to us looking quite cold and asked where we rented our bath robes when we were outside.
 We also read some complaints online that Gellert Baths doesn’t provide towels and if you require to rent one, it is quite costly.
 As a hotel guest, we could take our towels to the thermal baths and the hotel will bring us new towels after.

 Budapest’s oldest thermal bath- Gellert Bath